-In the following sections we will look at each of these in more detail.
+In the following sections, we will look at each type of financial derivative in more detail.

 CFDs provide traders with most of the advantages of a real investment, but without physical ownership of the underlying asset.
 They also allow traders to take advantage of both increases and decreases in the price by "long-selling" and "short-selling", respectively.

 It is possible to trade CFDs on a variety of different financial markets, such as currencies, stocks, commodities, cryptocurrencies and many more.